stpettersens/dt-init/README.markdown

 ### dt-init
 Like `npm init` but for generating TypeScript definitions and tests stubs.

-Usage: `dt-init module-name` which will generate the following tree:
+Usage: `dt-init module-name` which will generate the stubs and retrieve the module you plan to write the definitions and tests for, resulting a directory tree such as:

-    my-module/
+    module-name/
-    ├── my-module.d.ts
+    ├── module-name.d.ts
-    ├── my-module-tests.ts
+    ├── module-name-tests.ts
     ├── node_modules
     └── package.json

-After you have finished your TypeScript definitions and tests, within *my_module* you can invoke `npm test` to compile and run them.
+After you have finished your TypeScript definitions and tests, within *module-name* you can invoke `npm test` to compile and run them.